mrmundt/CSE240-Fall-2022/Sep-10-2022-midterm-review-notes.md

 		 spots must be filled to align the data."
 Rules:
-1) Each member of a struct gets padding before it so that it can begin on an address divisible by its size (e.g., a short int of 2 bytes will start on a boundary that's a multiple of 2, an int size of 4)
+1) Each member of a struct gets padding before it so that it can begin on an address divisible by its size (e.g., a `short int` of 2 bytes will start on a boundary that's a multiple of 2, an `int` size of 4)
 2) You have to fill up at the end, too - and it must be divisible by the largest member.

-Ex: (x86_64) - Know the byte values at least on 32-bit systems
+Ex: (x86_64) - !!
+Know the byte values at least on 32-bit systems !!
+(Good use of notecard)
 ```
 struct foo {
   char a;          // 0   a: 1 (needs 1 padding)